Got it! So we can prepare for the call, please provide a little more information.

 Final Thoughts

-According to the latest estimates, 3.2877 million terabytes of data are created each day.
+According to the latest estimates, 402.74 million terabytes of data are created each day.
 And this number is only growing.
-Businesses need to unify data using data products to make sense of this endless data stream to make smart, data-driven decisions and compete in a global economy.
+Businesses need to unify data using AI-native MDM so they can make smart, data-driven decisions and compete in a global economy.
 You’ve heard the expression knowledge is power.
-For modern-day businesses, that knowledge comes from having complete access to reliable, up-to-speed data, and avoiding these pitfalls along the way.
+For modern-day businesses, that knowledge comes from having complete access to reliable, unified, trustworthy data, and avoiding pitfalls along the way.

 Get a free, no-obligation 30-minute demo of Tamr.